idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/INSFVTurbulentViscosityWallFunction.md

 contains nodes in the buffer layer is not recommended.

-## Equilibrium wall functions using a fixed-point solve*
+## Equilibrium wall functions using a fixed-point solve

-hese treatment is enabled by setting parameter [!param](/FVBCs/INSFVTurbulentViscosityWallFunction/wall_treatment) to `eq_incremental`.
+This treatment is enabled by setting parameter [!param](/FVBCs/INSFVTurbulentViscosityWallFunction/wall_treatment) to `eq_incremental`.
 The method uses the same equilibrium wall treatement than the Newton solve.
 However, the main difference is that, instead of computing $u_{\tau}$ for the